Get News & Updates Directly To Your Inbox

 Also see your doctor if severe back pain does not improve with rest or is the result of a fall or other injury.

-The answer to this question is as broad as the range of causes of back pain.
+The answer is as broad as the many causes of back pain.
 In general, exercising regularly, maintaining a healthy weight and a healthy diet can help prevent back pain.

 Telligent is an operating division of Verint Americas, Inc., an independent company that provides and hosts an online community platform for blogging and access to social media for Blue Cross and Blue Shield of New Mexico.